Katori/Spectrum/README.md

 ## Goodies

+- Adept is a lightweight pure-C# Telepathy-based Master Server loosely based on Mirror that works seamlessly with Spectrum.
+- The Lens component for Mirror provides a lightweight, extensible NetworkManager replacement that can be used alongside NetworkManager in the same scene, designed to allow Mirror to connect to more than one server.
-Spectrum also provides a First-Person example using Mirror.
-Also, Spectrum is provided as a Unity project basis as well as a UnityPackage file, so you can choose which method you prefer--either way you get the source code, with all the benefits of both Unity and an external DLL via ASMDEFs.
+- Spectrum also provides a First-Person example game using Mirror.
+- Spectrum is provided as a Unity project basis as well as a UnityPackage file, so you can choose which method you prefer--either way you get the source code, with all the benefits of both Unity and an external DLL via ASMDEFs.

 ## Roadmap

 - Advanced authentication
 - Load balancing
-- Master data transfer (optional client persistent connection to Master Server)
+- Master data transfer:
   - Optional SQLite module for Master Server
   - Optional chat module for Master Server and client
 - Battle-proven WebGL support (WebGL not currently tested)